Juniperus occidentalis aka Western Cedar

 Western Cedar, Sierra Juniper, Western Juniper

-How to care for Western Cedar
+How difficult is it to take care of Western Cedar

 With a bit of knowledge and dedication, you can successfully care for Western Cedar, making it a rewarding choice for those seeking a moderate challenge.